shrinivas-sidral/cluster-details/README.md

 After ODF is deployed to see if all pods are running, ceph is working, storagecluster in ready state, and many other parameters.

-All the collected resource logs are stored in `cluster_details.log` file.
+All the collected resource logs are stored in `cluster-details.log` file.

 ### clone repo